HOME WISE Uranium Project > Radiation >

 "An independent advisory group has examined the risk of leukaemia and related cancers following exposure to ionising radiation.
 They conclude there is a clear link between leukaemia and radiation exposure, but not for Hodgkin disease, non-Hodgkin lymphoma and multiple myeloma.
 Risk estimates derived for radiation-induced leukaemia in the UK population are consistent with those adopted internationally and with previous estimates of risk made by the National Radiological Protection Board (NRPB).
 The advisory group recommends further studies of the risks to people exposed to high doses, and that more information should be obtained on people exposed to low doses, such as radiation workers."

 > View NRPB release Oct.
-7, 2003 external link · Study Summary and conclusions external link
+7, 2003 · Study Summary and conclusions

 ICRP releases final report on protection of non-human species from radiation